codepath/android_guides/Working-with-the-EditText.md

 ### Adding Password Visibility Toggles

+**NOTE**: You must have support library 24.2.0 or higher to use this feature.

 <img src="http://imgur.com/33oQgLr.png"/>

 If you use an `EditText` with an input password type, you can also enable an icon that can show or hide the entire text using the `passwordToggleEnabled` attribute.
 You can also change the default eye icon with  `passwordToggleDrawable` attribute or the color hint using the `passwordToggleTint` attribute.
 See the `TextInputLayout` [attributes](https://developer.android.com/reference/android/support/design/widget/TextInputLayout.html#attr_android.support.design:passwordToggleTintMode) for more details.